-More than 100 young leaders also volunteered at the event as officials, marshals and media leaders to ensure the smooth running of the event, which is the culmination of competition across the school year.
+More than 100 young leaders also volunteered at the event as officials, to ensure the smooth running of the event which is the culmination of competition across the school year.

 Each of the teams taking part had already excelled to get through to this stage, having qualified by winning their district competition.